Yucatan 2 Week Itinerary (2023 Edition)

 The capital of Yucatan State, Merida is a large city of rich Mayan and colonial heritage.
 As it’s inland and over in the west, there’s no cool sea breeze, so be prepared for the intense heat as it’s much hotter here.

-One night feels enough for me in Merida, to explore the city’s scenic architecture.
+One night feels enough for me in Merida, to explore the city’s scenic architecture, though if you spend a couple of days here, be sure to check out the best things to do in Merida.
 Visit the fortress-like Merida Cathedral and the white, limestone Iglesia de la Tercera Orden, both colonial-era churches built using relics from ancient Mayan temples.
 The focal point in Merida is the Plaza de la Independencia.
 The tree-lined streets of the Plaza Grande is the cultural heart of Yucatan that hosts music events and festivals.
 Merida is known for some of the best food in the Yucatan, you can book a 3-hour walking food tour here:

 Day 12: The Pink Lakes